hyperwallet/java-sdk/README.md

 **Proxy Support**

-Hyperwallet's API client provide's support for proxy configuration.

-To enable proxy support, an appropriate proxy configuration must be provided.
+Hyperwallet's API client supports a connection through a proxy.
+To enable, an appropriate proxy configuration must be provided.
 It can either be provided as a Proxy object or as a String and Integer representing the URL and Port of the proxy.

-After creating an instance of the Hyperwallet Client, run a command similar to the one below
+A proxy can be configured after creating an instance of the Hyperwallet Client.
   ```java
   client.setHyperwalletProxy("proxyURL", 9090);
   ```